ocean-data-challenges/2022b_SSH_QG_mapping/README.md

 # 2. Specific experimental choices

 ## Reference simulation
-The reference simulation is a 1.5 layer quasi-geostrophic simulation generated using the [torch-qg](https://github.com/hrkz/torchqg) package.
-The run can be downloaded from [qg-simulation](https://ige-meom-opendap.univ-grenoble-alpes.fr/thredds/fileServer/meomopendap/extract/dc2022b_q/qg_sim.nc) (see Download the data).
+The reference simulation is a 1.5 layer quasi-geostrophic simulation generated using the model described in Ubelmann et al. (2015).
+The run can be downloaded from [dc_qg_eval](https://ige-meom-opendap.univ-grenoble-alpes.fr/thredds/fileServer/meomopendap/extract/ocean-data-challenges/2022b_SSH_QG_mapping/dc_qg_eval.tar.gz) (see Download the data).

 True SSH
 :-------------------------: